tudorian95/PythonMath/README.md

 - docker up and running
 - git installed

-Select an empty folder in which you want to download the repository and then run these commands:
+Select an empty folder in which you want to download the repository, 'cd' to folder path and then run these commands:

 ```cmd